 I laid out a different scenario for this semester: use the accommodations for every test, for every class.

 She took a long pause and thought.
-She teared up and told me she was trying to exert her autonomy as she had to follow what others told her in high school and her IEP.
+Then, she teared up and told me she was trying to exert her autonomy as she had to follow what others told her in high school and her IEP.
 She admitted not realizing the impact as she was so focused on doing her own plan.

 She expressed that she did not want to needlessly feel the pressure, anxiety, loss of sleep, and especially to her confidence, and was not socializing with friends as much due to studying more.
 She initially said she would think about my suggestion.